 How would you describe your current approach to coaching within your team?
 How could you improve it?

-What challenges do you face when trying to coach your team members?
-How do you address them?
+What challenges do you face when trying to coach?
 How can you reduce them over time?

-How do you ensure that your coaching sessions are collaborative and not simply directive?
+How do you ensure coaching sessions are collaborative rather than directive?

-Do you balance immediate performance needs with long-term development goals when coaching?
-If not, how could you get a better balance?
+Do you balance immediate performance needs with long-term development goals?

-Do you adapt your coaching approach to fit the unique needs and learning styles of different team members?
-How can you do more of this?
+Do you adapt your approach to the unique learning styles of different team members?

-In what ways do you encourage a growth mindset within your team through coaching?
+How do you encourage a growth mindset within your team?

-What steps can you take to improve your own coaching skills and become a more effective leader?
+What steps can you take to improve your own coaching skills?

-Do you have a coach yourself (internal or external)?
-How could (or does) having one help you be even better as a leader and coach?
+Do you have a coach yourself?
+How would having one help you grow?

-“The manager needs to have a coaching mindset, looking for opportunities to help others learn….
-The coach and coachee relationship must be one that rests on a foundation of trust that can allow the coaching dialogue to take place.” – James M. Hunt
+“The manager needs to have a coaching mindset, looking for opportunities to help others learn.” – James M. Hunt

 Micro practices in coaching